Today is Christmas time in the dining room. So, I am getting the table ready for the entire family for this Christmas and can’t be happier.

 Here I keep the foyer realitvely simple.
 The Bombay chest holds a large piece filled with pinecones.
 A small Floretine dish from my Fall home tour has a new home for Christmas time.
 This has acorns, pinecones and walnuts.

 This Hazelnut wreath is a favorite.
 The best part, it works throughtout the winter months.
-A full tutorial is HERE.
+A full tutorial is follow and I share all the details!
 Also, this is easy and makes a wonderful gift and is budget friendly!

 Next to the Bombay chest is French candle holders with a crown and flameless candle.